 Another from Kathleen Boyce: "Don't use the phrase 'whatever you want to do' when making planning decisions.
 If I wanted complete indifference/compliance, I would have traveled with myself."

 If you want something out of travel, and from your traveling companion, you have to put something in.
 Never having an opinion (or much worse, having strong opinions but refusing to share them) puts all of the responsibility for coming up with and executing good ideas on someone else.
 If an outing goes sour, that person almost inevitably will feel bad.

 6. Do what you are best at.

 Great at reading maps?
 That is your job.
 Have a lot of skill as a photographer?
 Same deal.
-Have the best cell phone signal or Internet connection?
+Have the best cell phone signal or internet connection?
 Do most of the online research.
 Early bird?
 You're in charge of getting everyone coffee and the daily bread.
 Know a lot of knock-knock jokes?
-Ah, well ... use your best judgment.
+Well ... use your best judgment.

 7. Don't nick the other person's stuff without asking.

 This is a good policy for everyday life, and goes double (or triple, or infinity) when traveling.
 Remember, it's the little stuff that matters most on the road: missing toothpaste, used razors, that kind of thing.
 Get yer own.